jonasschnelli/RV3032_ESP32/README.md

 - Ensure ESP-IDF version is 5.5 or higher
 - Check CMakeLists.txt includes required components
 - Verify all source files are in SRCS list
+- If building the examples: MAKE SURE THE ROOT DIRECTORY IS NAME "RV3032_ESP32" (or change the CMakeList.txt)

 ## License